StephanLuis/input-duration/README.md

 There are a few plugins (links to come), but controls with the plugin still treated time as a date (ex 24hr max).
 Still it seems in 2022 the most relable is multi input (more links to come ), the best example is the Google countdown timer.
 And that's wrong because time is a basic unit that should be separate from calendar complexities.
 That got me thinking, why isn't there an input control for it implemented across browsers??
 I needed one so coded ChronlyHMS.

 Here's why:
-* Time is a unit of hours minutes and seconds (and millisecs) and needn't be associated with date
+* Time is hours minutes and seconds (and millisecs) and needn't be associated with part of a day or a date
 * The date association breaks UX and is varied with browser implementation
 * I found no other crossbrowser solution
 * I thought this would be a great open source project